Give this TV Workout a Try Today

 Make your couch time count with this TV workout

 For most of us, the couch is our favorite place to relax and sink into after a long day at work.
-It’s perfect for taking naps, watching some TV and just lounging.
+It’s perfect for taking naps, watching some TV, and just lounging.
 But what if we told you that it’s also a great tool for workouts?

 It’s true!
 You can use your couch to bust out some awesome fitness moves.
 Don’t believe us?
 Try this heart pumping workout for yourself!

 Quad Stretch: Stand straight with feet together.
 Flex your left knee back towards your butt and grab your left ankle with your left hand.
 You should feel a nice stretch in the front section of your quad.
-Hold for 30 seconds and repeat on right leg.
+Hold for 30 seconds and repeat on the right leg.

 Arm Stretch: Interlace your fingers and push your palms outwards away from your body, perpendicular to the floor.
 Then lengthen your arms as you keep pushing your palms outwards, and upwards towards the ceiling.
-You can even lean gently to the right, then left side to stretch out the sides of your upper body and waist.
+You can even lean gently to the right, then the left side to stretch out the sides of your upper body and waist.

 The TV Workout

 Start out sitting on your couch, but bring yourself to the edge as if you’re perching on a barstool.
-Place your palms down besides you on the edge and walk legs out so knees are a little wider than 90 degrees.
+Place your palms down beside you on the edge and walk your legs out so your knees are a little wider than 90 degrees.
 Rest your feet on your heels.
 Lift your body up and off of the couch, balancing on your arms and legs.
 Engage your upper arms (triceps) and shoulders to lower your body down slowly towards (but not completely) the floor and then lift yourself back up — just go as far as you can; you can always test out slowly how far you’re able to go.

-Stand a couple feet away from the couch, with your back turned from the seat cushion.
+Stand a couple of feet away from the couch, with your back turned from the seat cushion.
 Step your left foot back, as if you were doing a standard reverse lunge, but place the top part of your left foot on the seat cushion so your heel is facing up towards the ceiling.
 Then lower your hips until your left knee is pointing down to the floor and your right thigh is parallel to the floor.
 Push through your right heel and engage your right thigh as you lift your body out of the lunge.
-Repeat 10 – 15 times on right leg, then switch over to the right leg.
+Repeat 10 – 15 times on the right leg, then switch over to the right leg.

-Stand a couple feet away from the couch (you can decide if you want to use the higher back of the couch or the lower seat) and place your hands down on the on the couch about shoulder-width apart.
+Stand a couple of feet away from the couch (you can decide if you want to use the higher back of the couch or the lower seat) and place your hands down on the couch about shoulder-width apart.
 Lift up off your heels and assume a plank position.
 Keep your elbows in at your sides while you lower your chest towards the couch.
 Then press through your arms and shoulders to bring your body back up to plank position.

 Or for more of a challenge, you can even try Incline Pushups – just swap your hand and foot placements (i.e. hands on the floor and feet resting on seat cushion).

 Lay on your back on the couch so that your feet are hanging off.
 Lift your feet into the air and then lower slowly about 2-3 inches above the couch.
-Bend your knees a lot to protect your lower back and then lift your head, neck and shoulders off of the couch.
+Bend your knees a lot to protect your lower back and then lift your head, neck, and shoulders off of the couch.
 Place your hands behind your head.
 With your head still lifted, touch your right elbow to your left knee while pulling your knee up towards your head.
 At the same time straighten your right leg (keeping it lifted off the couch) – similar to how you would pedal a bicycle and then repeat.